 The Book Arts Workshop at Dartmouth Libraries has three main areas of focus.

-- Supporting circular classes: A variety of different academic classes come and work with us each academic term.
+- Supporting curricular classes: A variety of different academic classes come and work with us each academic term.
 Interested in bringing your class to work on a project at the Book Arts Workshop?
 Contact us book.arts@dartmouth.edu.

 - Hosting Open Studio: These are hours that students, faculty, staff, and other community members can utilize our studio spaces for their projects.
 You can work on class projects or personal projects during this time.
 Find our hours here.